airbnb/javascript/README.md

 4. Nested selectors

-    Nested selectors, if necessary, go last, and nothing goes after them.
+    Nested selectors, _if necessary_, go last, and nothing goes after them.
 Add whitespace between your rule declarations and nested selectors, as well as between adjacent nested selectors.
 Apply the same guidelines as above to your nested selectors.

     ```scss
     .btn {